yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/expressions-operators.md

 ## Comparison operators

 Comparison operators are binary.
-They return a `boolean` value `true` or `false`, depending on whether or not the comparison was asserted.
+They return a boolean value of true or false, depending on whether or not the comparison was asserted.

 The following table lists comparison operators that you can use in YSQL.